logo for nutrition-and-you.com

 Selection and storage

 Cantaloupes best grow during the summer months.
-In the store, try to buy organically grown muskmelons since they are richer in taste as well as in nutrients.
+In the markets, try to buy organically produced muskmelons since they are richer in taste as well as nutrients.

-Oftentimes, it is difficult to judge ripeness and taste without checking the wedge section of the melon.
-Look for one that feel heavy for its size with a rind that is clean, and is neither overly shiny nor overly dull, without any cuts or bruises on the surface that might have occurred while transporting the fruit.
+Often, it could be difficult to judge the ripeness and flavor without checking out a wedge section of the melon.
+Look for one that weighs heavy for its size with a firm rind that is neither overly shiny nor lusterless, without any cuts or bruises on the surface, which might have occurred while transporting the fruit.

-At home, place them in cool, well ventilated place.
+At home, place them in a cool, well-ventilated place.
 Cut sections, however, should be kept in the refrigerator.

 Preparation and serving methods

-The surface of cantaloupe may contain harmful salmonella bacteria.
-Therefore, wash the whole fruit in cold running water thoroughly before cutting it and consume.
+Cantaloupe outer surface may harbor harmful salmonella bacteria, especially at areas of minor cracks and cuts.
+Therefore, wash the whole fruit in cold running water thoroughly before consumption.

-Depending upon the size you desire the flesh can be sliced, cubed or scooped into balls.
+Depending on the size you desire, the fruit can be sliced, cubed or scooped into balls.

 Here are some serving tips:

-• Fresh cantaloupe should be eaten as it is without any additions in order to experience its delicious, natural taste.
+• Eat fresh cantaloupe as it is without any additions to experience its delicious, natural taste.

-• Jam, sorbet and juice are some nutritious and delicious things you can make with muskmelon.
+• Jam, sorbet, and juice are some nutritious and delicious items you can prepare with muskmelon.